vmware-tanzu/community-edition/docs/site/content/docs/latest/vSphere-ldap-config.md

 ## Configuration Steps on the Management Cluster for NSX-ALB

-Whilst the initial deployment of the TCE Management Cluster to vSphere should now proceed successfully, there are some additional steps that need to be provided to enable "non-admin" users to access the management cluster when the NSX Advanced Load Balancer (ALB) is used to provide load-balancing services.
+Whilst the initial deployment of the Tanzu Community Edition Management Cluster to vSphere should now proceed successfully, there are some additional steps that need to be provided to enable "non-admin" users to access the management cluster when the NSX Advanced Load Balancer (ALB) is used to provide load-balancing services.
 In a nutshell, we need to change both `Pinniped` and `Dex` services to type Load Balancer rather than their default NodePort service type.

-The assumption at this point is that the TCE management cluster has deployed.
-Change context the TCE management cluster, as admin.
+The assumption at this point is that the Tanzu Community Edition management cluster has deployed.
+Change context the Tanzu Community Edition management cluster, as admin.
 The name of this management cluster is *mgmt*.

 ```sh
 % kubectl config use-context mgmt-admin@mgmt